lmmx/alpha-restore-test/README.md

 choose a background colour (i.e. temporary alpha channel compositor) as distant from the maximum of the pixels dependent on their opacity

+- For instance, if you wanted to check the minimum distance of any pixel away from the background, you'd take the minimum of the array of per-pixel maxima (i.e. the maximum over the [R,G,B] and then the minimum of the list of results)

 (To be continued)